growthschool/ticketing/README.md

 ## Ticketing

-This project want to help people whio want build a ticketing system to sell their own courses.
+This project want to help people who want build a ticketing system to sell their own courses.

 ## Style Guides